 São Paulo 2017

-The Department of Performing Arts of the School of Communication and Arts of University of São Paulo will host the 2017 IFTR Conference, during the week of July 10th to July 14th.
+The University of São Paulo Postgraduate Studies Program will host at the Department of Performing Arts, with the support of USP Theater, the 2017 IFTR Conference, during the week of July 10th to July 14th.
 We are convinced that the initiative will attract many Brazilian scholars from the entire country, thus contributing to increase IFTR’s reach.
 In addition, the city of São Paulo offers a very good transportation network, which will help delegates to participate in conference activities on the university’s campus as well as enjoy the city’s many theatrical and performing events.

 The 2017 conference theme, Unstable Geographies: Multiple Theatricalities,aims at the political and economic issues underlying the territorial and symbolic conflicts of a globalized world and, at the same time, targets the expansiveness of theatrical and performative fields that recognize and surprise each other.
 Massive migrations and the growing deterritorialization of human cultures have been accompanied by increasingly unstable artistic standards, concepts and institutional relations.